Plan your customized visit to Wellesley.

 Take a look at our static month-by-month calendar to get an overview of what we're offering.
 Use this to pick the date(s) you'd like to visit and the activities you hope to schedule.

 Use our registration system to view available times and to reserve spaces for you and any guests.
 Make sure you receive a confirmation email, and review the parking instructions and arrival tips so you arrive on time.
+Please note that registration (advance preferred, on-site allowed if space is available) and check-in is required per the College's Emergency Preparedness Plan.

 Student-led tours of our (gorgeous) campus are available most weekdays and some Saturday mornings.
 See our overview Visit Calendar for dates when we offer tours, then use our registration system to view exact availability and to register for a specific time.
 Walk-ins are accommodated to the best of our ability.
 Tours last about 70 minutes and cover a little over a mile, with some stairs and hills.